arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 The book explains each step clearly and includes drawings and sample code.
 You can also visit the official project page at:
 <a href="https://www.arduino.cc/starterkit" target="_blank">arduino.cc/starterkit</a> for updates and more projects.
 </p>
+Suggested additional materials are listed in the details of each project, such as basic crafting materials: paper, tape, markers, scissors and more.
+These are not included in the kit.
 ### Starter Kit R4 Online Projects

 <p style="text-align: justify;">